Stephen Saad (55)

 Appointed: September 2006

-Sindi is the co-founder and retired Chief Executive Officer of Nkonki Incorporated, having held the position from 1998 to 2016.
+Sindi is the co-founder and retired chief executive officer of Nkonki Incorporated, having held the position from 1998 until her retirement through a management buyout in 2016.
 A Chartered Accountant by profession, Sindi is an expert in the areas of accounting, auditing and business management.
-Sindi is also a Chartered Director (SA) and has vast experience as a director in the public and private sectors, currently serving as a non-executive director of Discovery Holdings Limited, Metrofile Limited, Mercedes-Benz South Africa Limited, Tourvest Group (Pty) Limited and Gijima Limited, among others.
-She is an author of “The ACE Model-Winning Formula for Audit Committees”, used by the Institute of Directors to train audit committee members in South Africa, and the author of “Creating Board and Committee Effectiveness”.
-She is a member of the South African Institute of Chartered Accountants and Independent Regulatory Board for Auditors.
-Sindi was previously non-executive Chairman of Airports Company South Africa and a non-executive director of Woolworths Limited, Primedia Limited, Wiphold Limited, Ethos Private Equity, Institute of Directors, Alexkor Limited, Rebosis Limited, ATNS SOC Limited, AngloGold Ashanti Limited and previously chaired the BUSA Standing Committee on Transformation.
+Sindi is also a Chartered Director (SA) and has vast experience as a director in the public and private sectors, currently serving as a non-executive director of Discovery Holdings Limited, Metrofile Limited and Mercedes Benz SA (debt listed).
+Her unlisted company boards include Tourvest Group and Gijima Limited.
+She is an author of "The ACE Model-Winning Formula for Audit Committees" and the author of "Creating Board and Committee Effectiveness".
+She is a member of the South African Institute of Chartered Accountants and the Institute of Directors and is a guest lecturer at the GIBS Corporate Governance and Leadership Elective Course.
+Sindi was previously non-executive Chairman of Airports Company South Africa and a non-executive director of Woolworths Limited, Primedia Limited, Wiphold Limited, Ethos Private Equity, Institute of Directors, Alexkor Limited, Rebosis Limited, ATNS SOC Limited and previously chaired the BUSA Standing Committee on Transformation.
 Sindi serves as Chairman of the Social & Ethics Committee and is a member of the Audit & Risk Committee.